sgabriel190/rpi-temperature-django/readme.md

 ## Acknowledged problems

-Using this build is resource demanding, it may be not optimal to be run on a Raspberry Pi Zero W as the response times can be high.
+- Using this build is resource demanding, it may be not optimal to be run on a Raspberry Pi Zero W as the response times can be high.

-Also using the multiprocessing tool on a single threaded computer doesn't bring the best result.
+- Also using the multiprocessing tool on a single threaded computer doesn't bring the best result.

+- The sensor is a cheap version and even if it displays precision of one(one decimal digit), the measure isn't that precise.

 ## Resources and references